 Pavilion Holdings Group launched Pavilion Medical Innovations (PMI), a medical device incubator, together with Dr. Al Chin, a highly prolific and commercially successful medical device inventor.
 PMI’s mission was to help physician entrepreneurs bring new medical device concepts to market in a capital-efficient and timely manner by offering single-source convenience for all of the processes required to move a novel device from concept to commercialization.
 PMI spun out three venture/angel-backed companies: Saphena Medical, which has commercialized VenaPax, a next-generation endoscopic vessel harvesting device for coronary bypass surgery; Cruzar Medsystems, which has commercialized the Houdini catheter to treat peripheral chronic total occlusions; and Kaleidoscope Medical, which is developing a reversible inferior vena caval filter which is currently under FDA review.

-After several years of commercialization, Vortex Medical was acquired by Angiodynamics, Inc. (Nasdaq:ANGO) in 2012 for $55 million and additional royalties.
+After several years of commercialization, Vortex Medical was acquired by Angiodynamics, Inc. (Nasdaq:ANGO) for $55 million in guaranteed consideration and additional royalties.
 AngioVac has proven to be a life-saving tool, used to treat thousands of patients with conditions ranging from pulmonary embolism, deep vein and inferior vena cava thrombosis, endocarditis and other conditions in the heart.

-In April, PAVmed completed an initial public offering of 1,060,000 units on the Nasdaq Capital Market at an offering price of $5.00, with each unit consisting of one share of common stock and one warrant exercisable at $5.00, generating gross proceeds of $5.3 million.
-In July, the units split and the common stock and warrants began trading on Nasdaq under the symbols “PAVM” and “PAVMW,” respectively.
+In April of 2016, PAVmed completed an initial public offering of 1,060,000 units on the Nasdaq Capital Market at an offering price of $5.00, with each unit consisting of one share of common stock and one warrant exercisable at $5.00, generating gross proceeds of $5.3 million.
+Three months later, the units split and the common stock and warrants began trading on Nasdaq under the symbols “PAVM” and “PAVMW,” respectively.
 In November, PAVmed signed a definitive licensing agreement with a group of leading academic institutions, including Tufts University and two Harvard Medical School teaching hospitals – Massachusetts Eye and Ear Infirmary and Massachusetts General Hospital, providing PAVmed with an exclusive worldwide license to develop and commercialize antibiotic-eluting resorbable ear tubes based on a proprietary aqueous silk technology conceived and developed at these institutions.
-In December, PAVmed filed a 510(k) premarket notification submission with the FDA for its first product, the PortIO™ Intraosseous Infusion System, an implantable, intraosseous vascular access device that eliminates many of the shortcomings of existing implantable vascular access devices and intraosseous infusion systems.

 Our project selection process places a heavy emphasis on medical device products with the potential for high margins and high impact in attractive markets, without regard to target clinical specialty or condition.
 We favor products that address conditions affecting significant patient populations, lower overall costs, lessen procedural invasiveness or decrease complications and recovery times.
 We also look for products with strong intellectual property positions that do not require significant capital equipment, are eligible for the FDA’s 510(k) pathway and possess an attractive reimbursement profile.